Kia Sorento Hybrid interior, dashboard & comfort

 - 2MPG & CO2 emissionsThe Kia Sorento Hybrid’s official fuel economy and CO2 emissions figures are well ahead of those for diesel-engined rivals

-- 5Interior & comfort - currently readingPlenty of standard equipment awaits anyone who travels by Kia Sorento and build quality is pretty good, too
+- 5Interior, dashboard & comfort - currently readingPlenty of standard equipment awaits anyone who travels by Kia Sorento and build quality is pretty good, too